39 Coastal Decorating Ideas for Your Beach Home

 4. Add Layers to Add Interest & Warmth

-Layering is essential to provide an inviting warmth to almost any style of design, so be sure to add plenty of throw cushions and blankets wherever possible.
+Layering is essential for providing an inviting warmth to almost any style of design, so be sure to add plenty of throw pillows and blankets wherever possible.
 Slipcovers on furniture, such as sofas, living room, and dining room chairs, are commonly used in shades of white, beige, or taupe.

 Beach Home with textured Layers